Tips for a Dog Friendly Elopement or Wedding

 Most dogs aren’t into wearing a three piece suit (but if yours is… go for it!), but that doesn’t mean they can’t get a little dressed up for the occasion.
 A bow tie is always an adorable addition, or a floral collar.
 You can ask your florist to make one for your dog to match the bouquet!

-Make Them Your Ring Bearer or Flower Dog
+Make your dog Your Ring Bearer or Flower girl/boy

 Ring bearers aren’t bears, but they can definitely be dogs!
 Traditional weddings have a flower girl, and so can yours!
 Attach the rings to your dog’s collar or load up a basket with flower petals and have your pup carry it – you’ll have everyone melting from the cuteness!